Season Calendar & Events

 Where do I DROP OFF/PICK UP my dancer for class?

 WE WILL USE THREE ENTRANCES/EXITS FOR OUR CLASSES: The Main Lobby for Studios A and B, the Back Door for Studios C and D, and the Studio E Door for Studio E. ALL DANCERS AGES 2 THROUGH THE INTERMEDIATE 2 LEVEL WILL BE WELCOMED AT THE DOOR BEFORE CLASS AND DISMISSED AT THE DOOR AFTER CLASS BY A STAFF MEMBER OR APPRENTICE.
 Please make sure that you see your child safely in the hands of the assigned staff member at drop-off before continuing around the drive.
 PLEASE DO NOT DROP YOUR DANCER OFF MORE THAN 5 MINUTES PRIOR TO THEIR CLASS AND MAKE EVERY EFFORT TO PICK UP PROMPTLY AT THE END OF CLASS.
 ADDITIONAL PARKING LOT AND DRIVEWAY NOTES: Please avoid blocking the drive at any time.
 We understand circling the driveway (especially multiple times) during pick-up can be a hassle, but when we back traffic up out on Route 17, we create problems for the next set of families trying to drop off, as well as for other local drivers.
 Please avoid parking in any area that is not a parking spot and avoid the 4 reserved spots.
-I know there are certain times of day that this is an immense challenge, but we need to stick to the legitimate parking spots, and once those are gone, we need to resort to public parking on the street.
+We know there are certain times of day that this is an immense challenge, but we need to stick to the legitimate parking spots, and once those are full, we need to resort to public parking on the street.
 Sometimes both the driveway and lot are quite busy, and it’s essential that we maintain an orderly system of moving through the space because we have lots of tiny bodies coming and going, and we need to keep those little ones safe at all costs.
 Thanks so much for helping!

 What is the MEMBERSHIP FEE for?

-The Membership Fee is used for a variety of season preparation items; including prop bags for Tiny Dancers, classroom set up for older dancers, and administrative time to set up for classes, as well as to reserve a spot in your dancer’s class.
+The Membership Fee is used for a variety of season preparation items; including props for Tiny Dancers, classroom set up for older dancers, and administrative time to set up for classes, as well as to reserve a spot in your dancer’s class.
 Membership fee is based on the number of students per family participating in classes.

 What is the PARENT PORTAL?
 How do I set mine up?